 Source: Department of Energy and Climate Change

-(1) Coal includes a small quantity of non-renewable wastes.
+(1) Coal includes a small quantity of non-renewable wastes and other thermal.

 (2) Other renewables includes wind, wave, tidal, solar power and thermal renewables.